qlibs/mp/README.md

    | std::ranges::views::take(End);
 ```

-> Notice that we have just use std::ranges at compile-time to manipulate type-list!
+> Notice that we've just used std::ranges at compile-time to manipulate a type-list!

 ```cpp
 using boost::mp::operator""_c;